mattermost/docs/source/help/apps/desktop-changelog.rst

 All Platforms
 ^^^^^^^^^^^^^

 - Added support for maintaining a user's online status while the desktop app is in the background but the user is interacting with their computer.
+Requires Mattermost Server v5.16.0, v5.15.1, v5.14.4 or later.
 - Updated spellchecker dictionaries for English.
 - Added support for exposing Webview Developer Tools via View Menu.
 - Improved the styling of the session expiry mention badge in the tab bar.
 - Improved the wording of the invalid certificate dialog.
 - Improved accessibility support for the menu bar items.
-This was fixed with the major version upgrade of Electron to v5.0.0.

 Windows
 ^^^^^^^^^^^^^